Become a Premium Member to enjoy our entire library of creative printables and guided art videos!

 Tempera paint is a staple for kids’ art activities.
 It’s super versatile, inexpensive, washable, nontoxic, and readily available.

 We also love and use BioColor Paint from Discount School Supply.
 It’s so shiny and vibrant!
-BioColor pain Plus, it adheres to more surfaces.
-If you’re looking for a metallic paint, BioColor metallics these are awesome.
+Plus, it adheres to more surfaces.

-For a watercolor paint palette, we have used quite a variety including OOLY’s Lil’ Pods watercolor paint set and their fabulous neon palette!
+For a watercolor paint palette, we have used quite a variety.
+Crayola’s Education Watercolor Set is a fantastic basic set with vibrant colors, and we love OOLY’s fabulous neon palette!

 Art Supplies for Drawing

-Our go-to markers are the ever-present Crayola markers (skinny, thick, washable, non-washable — they’re all good).
+We love the classic Crayola markers (skinny, thick, washable, non-washable — they’re all good).
 We’ve also had good experiences with Magic Stix and Stabilo markers, both of which don’t dry out if you forget that marker lid!

-Crayola crayons work just fine for drawing so if you’re on a tight budget, get those and spend any extra money on some paints.
+Crayola crayons work great for drawing so if you’re on a tight budget, get those and spend any extra money on some paints.

 But if you’re okay with spending a bit more, we recommend Faber Castell beeswax crayons.